Simon & Schuster: 2020s

 In 2021, Simon & Schuster made book deals with former Trump administration officials such as Vice President Mike Pence and Trump adviser Kellyanne Conway.
 This prompted protests among Simon & Schuster staff.
-On November 2, 2021, the United States Department of Justice filed a civil antitrust lawsuit to block Penguin Random House's proposed acquisition of Simon & Schuster.
-The lawsuit argues that the acquisition would create a publisher with too much influence over books and author payments.
-A federal judge sided with the plaintiff, leading Paramount to nullify the deal in November 2022.

 In 2022, Simon & Schuster employee Filippo Bernardini was arrested for the 2016–2021 literary phishing thefts.
 The company released a statement saying they were "shocked and horrified to learn today of the allegations of fraud and identity theft by an employee."

-In June 2023, The Wall Street Journal reported that HarperCollins and investment firm Kohlberg Kravis Roberts (KKR) had emerged as potential frontrunners for the company.
+In June 2023, The Wall Street Journal reported that HarperCollins and investment firm Kohlberg Kravis Roberts (KKR) had emerged as potential frontrunners to acquire the company.
 On August 3, 2023, it was reported that KKR was in "advanced talks" with Paramount Global.
 On August 7, 2023, Paramount Global announced that it had agreed to sell Simon & Schuster to KKR for $1.62 billion.
 The sale was completed on October 30, 2023.

 In May 2024, Simon & Schuster acquired Veen Bosch & Keuning (VBK), the largest Dutch book publishing company.
 The acquisition includes all of VBK's imprints in the Netherlands and Belgium, as well as its sister companies, the audiobook producer Thinium, and Bookchoice, a subscription-based platform for e-books and audiobooks.
 This is the first expansion of Simon & Schuster into a non-English market.
 In September 2024, it was announced that Simon & Schuster Australia had entered an agreement to acquire publisher Affirm Press.

+In August 2025, the company announced its CEO Jonathan Karp was stepping down from the company to launch Simon Six, a new, sister company of Simon & Schuster.
+In March 2026, Simon & Schuster announced the appointment of Greg Greeley as its new chief executive.
+Greeley is the first CEO appointed from outside the company.